 However MySQL continues to evolve and the 5.7.7 release implements the storage of JSON objects in a binary format for quick access.
 MySQL is not yet buried.

 In May 2015.
 These figures (number of posts) are given by the DB-Engine site and are based on many criteria: references on the media, jobs offers, searches in engines ....

 Oracle and Microsoft SQL Server are down sharply compared to May 2014.
 MySQL slightly down.
 Other are growing.
 Start-ups choose often Postgre.

 Besides MariaDB , some other forks were created that try to maintain compatibility:

 - Drizzle.
 MySQL lightweiht for the cloud.
 Derived from MySQL 6.0 that was in development.

 - Percona Server.
 Uses the XtraDB storage engine.

 PostgreSQL is also seen as a open source alternative.
-But the software is not exactly in the same category, it is more difficult to install and designed especially for large databases.
+But the software is not exactly in the same category, it is more difficult to install and designed especially for large databases, where writing is as common as reading.
 It is rather an alternative to Oracle.